EthanCortez/tagalog-flashcard/README.md

 # tagalog-flashcard
-QT application which utilizes spaced repetition to help people learn tagalog.
-Very work in progress.
+QT application which utilizes flashcards with spaced repetition to help people learn tagalog.

+To use: add json to the same directory as the executable.